Thursday, June 8, 2023

-Ndindi Nyoro: Why I have invested heavily in Kenya Power
+Ndindi Nyoro: Why I am buying so many Kenya Power shares

 Here is what Nyoro, who also owns a licensed investment firm, said:

-“Some information was going round yesterday in regards to the list of Kenya Power shareholders.
+“Some information has been going round in regards to the list of Kenya Power shareholders.
 A few things to note.

 My take – as a Kenyan retail investor (Not as a public officer)

-2. The stock is cheap, actually a penny stock.
-Currently trading at below Ksh 2.
+2).
+The stock is cheap, actually a penny stock.

 However, investment decisions are two sided.
 There are reasons why the Market has undervalued Kenya Power including the high debt Portifolio, huge unpaid bills especially from GoK and inefficiencies stemming from being “government run”.